 Trump’s company has been sued by the attorneys general of Maryland and the District of Columbia, who are seeking details on the company’s transactions with foreign governments.
 Those attorneys general say such payments violate the Constitution’s emoluments clause, which bars presidents from taking payments from foreign countries.

-In the House, Democrats said they now plan to use their new majority to investigate Trump’s foreign customers, his sources of funding for real estate deals and his lease on the federal building that houses Trump International Hotel in Washington.
+In the House, Democrats said they plan to use their new majority to investigate Trump’s foreign customers, his sources of funding for real estate deals and his lease on the federal building that houses Trump International Hotel.

 QUESTION 6: That’s a lot of gloom.
-What does the Trump Organization have to be optimistic about as 2019 begins?
+What does the Trump Organization have to be optimistic about?

 In California, too, Trump sought permission to sell 23 home lots near his oceanside golf course.